In Simulink® Project, you can analyze project structure and discover files required by your project in the Dependency Analysis view.

 You can search for requirements documents in a project.
 See Find Requirements Documents in a Project.

-After performing dependency analysis, you can open or label the files, export the results as workspace variables, images, or reloadable files, or send files for batch processing.
+After performing dependency analysis, you can open or label the files, export the results as workspace variables, images, or reloadable files, or send files for custom task processing.
 Exporting the results enables further processing or archiving of impact analysis results.
 You can add the exported list of files to reports or artifacts that describe the impact of a change.
 See Save, Open, and Compare Dependency Analysis Results.

-Tip For an example showing how to perform file-level impact analysis to find and run the tests affected by modified files, see Perform Impact Analysis with a Simulink Project.
+Tip: For an example showing how to perform file-level impact analysis to find and run the tests affected by modified files, see Perform Impact Analysis with a Simulink Project.